jmcanterafonseca/dataModels/Environment/NoiseLevelObserved/doc/spec.md

 ### Representing acoustic parameters

 The number of acoustic parameters measured can vary. *For each* acoustic measurand there *MUST* be an attribute which name *MUST* be exactly equal to the acoustic measurand name, as follows:
-+ Attribute name: Equal to the name of the measurand, for instance `LAeq`, `LAeq,d`.
-It must correspond to a term defined at [http://www.acoustic-glossary.co.uk/definitions-l.htm](http://www.acoustic-glossary.co.uk/definitions-l.htm).
++ Attribute name: Equal to the name of the measurand, for instance `LAeq`, `LAmax`.
+It must correspond to a term defined at [http://www.acoustic-glossary.co.uk/definitions-l.htm](http://www.acoustic-glossary.co.uk/definitions-l.htm), with the only exception that those measurands which name contains a `,` char, such char shall be substituded by the `_` char.
+For instance, the measurand "LAeq,d" shall be represented by an Attribute which name shall be `LAeq_d`.
 + Attribute type: [Number](https://schema.org/Number)
 + Attribute value: corresponds to the value for the measurand as a number expressed in decibels.
 + Attribute Metadata:
-    + `description`: short description of the measurand. (optional)
+    + `description_: short description of the measurand. (optional)
     +  Normative References: [https://schema.org/description](https://schema.org/description)

 ### Representing weather conditions